Linking GitLab accounts

 All spaces must be changed to dashes (-).
 For example, a group My projects needs to be my-projects.
 This also applies to subgroups: My Projects > More Projects would be my-projects/more-projects.
 Another way to get this right is to access your group on Gitlab, and copy the URL, for example http://gitlab.com/my-projects/more-projects.

-- In the Client Configuration, select the created OAuth 2.0 integration.
-If you have only one, it will be automatically selected.
+- In the Client Configuration, select the outgoing link you created.
+If you have only one integration with GitLab, it will be automatically selected.

 - Click Add.

 Here’s what happens after adding your account: